jeffwillette/docker-alertd/README.md

 }
 ```

+### Configuration Variables

+##### Containers
+1. name: the container name or ID
+2. max-cpu: the maximum cpu usage threshold (as a percentage), if the container uses more CPU, an alert will be triggered.
+3. max-mem: the maximum memory usage threshold (in MB).
+If the container uses more system memory than this, an alert will be triggered.
+4. min-procs: the minimum number of running processes (PID's) in the container.
+If a the number of running processes dips below this level (when a process fails), an alert will be triggered.

+##### Email Settings
+1. from: the email address to send alert emails from
+2. to: the email address to send alert emails to (can be the same as from)
+3. smtp: the smtp server to connect to
+4. password: the password to use for smtp authentication
+5. port: the port to connect to the smtp server

 # Step 3: Run the program

-The program has one required option ( -f [config file]) and needs to be started with the path to the configuration file
+The program has one required option ( -f [config-file]) and needs to be started with the path to the configuration file

 ```
 /path/to/binary/docker-alertd -f ~/path/to/configuration/file/config.json